ageller/CHiMaDSystemDesignToolbox/README.md

 # CHiMaD Test Para Form

-testing a paragraph with dropdowns submitting to a google Sheet
+Testing a paragraph with dropdowns submitting to a google Sheet

+A live version is available [here](https://ageller.github.io/CHiMaDTestParaForm/).